 Fiji’s wet season – December to April

-The wet season in Fiji runs between December and April each year.
-The air temperature during this time rises and averages around 31°C (88°F).
+The wet season in Fiji runs between December to April each year.
+The air temperature during this time rises to an averages of 31°C (88°F).

 Best season for liveaboards in Fiji

-The best time to book your liveaboard dive trip to Fiji would be between October and March.
-This is the time when the surface conditions are at their most calm, which means the liveaboard boat will be able to reach the more remote sites.
+The best time to book your liveaboard dive trip to Fiji is between October and March.
+This is the time when the surface conditions calm, which means the liveaboard boat is able to reach the more remote sites.

-That's not to say you can't dive at the other times of the year, as the temperatures are still warm, however, it may not be possible to reach these more remote sites at other times of the year.
+That’s not to say you can’t dive at the other times of the year, as the temperatures are still warm.
+But it may not be possible to reach these more remote sites at other times of the year.

-During the period between October to March the visibility can drop to as little as 15 to 25 m (50-82 feet).
+During the period between October to March the visibility can drop to 15 to 25 m (50-82 feet).
 This is due to the warmer waters, which encourages plankton blooms.
-However, with every cloud there's always a silver lining.
+However, with every cloud there’s always a silver lining.

 This silver lining in terms of scuba diving in Fiji comes in the form of plankton feeders like manta rays and whales.
-I would rather have lower visibility and see manta rays and whales than have better visibility, but that's a personal preference.
+I would rather have less visibility to see manta rays and whales, rather than have better visibility and not see them.